denten-books/plain-text/0-intro.md

 stemming from a personal experience of geographic displacement, leads to a dialectics, that is, a method of making sense out of conflicting and often contradictory logics of the virtual.
-In the section that follows, I outline the metaphor
+In the section that follows, I outline the some of the methodological considerations that motivate my approach to the study of media in general and text in particular.
+Finally, I would like to draw attention to the plant of the present work.

-I would like to draw attention then
+### 0.2 Theory

-## 0.2 Displacement
+#### 0.2.1 Displacement

 To come to terms with the conditions of simulated textuality *Plain Text* enacts a displacement of vocabularies.
 It is a response to a particular